 Bir & Fud, Da Francesco and Porto Fluviale

-Good pizza isn’t hard to find, but the best places get busy.
+When you travel to Rome, good pizza isn’t hard to find, but the best places get busy.
 Book a table at Bir & Fud in Trastevere, for Neapolitan-style deep-pan pizzas and great craft beers.
 Roman-style pizzas are thin-and-crispy, as found at Da Francesco by Piazza Navona or in the all-day industrial eatery Porto Fluviale near Testaccio.

 Il Secchio e l’Olivaro

-Pizzarium, one of Rome’s most famous pizza-by-the-slice venues near the Vatican, is famed for unusual toppings, including scallop with tomato and chilli.
+When you fly to Rome, go to Pizzarium, one of Rome’s most famous pizza-by-the-slice venues near the Vatican, is famed for unusual toppings, including scallop with tomato and chilli.

 Da Enzo al 29 and Nonna Betta